apnadkarni/blt/man/datatable.rst

     The number representing the last access time of the entry,

   *mtime*
-    The number representing the last modication time of the entry,
+    The number representing the last modification time of the entry,

   *ctime*
     The number representing the last change time of the entry,